imperial-modaclouds/modaclouds-mdload/README.md

 **Installation instructions** and **user guide** can be downloaded [here](https://github.com/imperial-modaclouds/modaclouds-mdload/blob/master/doc/MDload_doc.pdf?raw=true).
 If this link does not work, go to https://github.com/imperial-modaclouds/modaclouds-mdload/tree/master/doc, click on MDload_doc.pdf, and then on View Raw.

+*Support*
+This tool has been developed and tested on equipment supported by the MODAClouds project, by an ESPRC small grant, and by an Amazon AWS research grant.